davehorner/cargo-e/cargo-e/README.md

   -q, --quiet                          Suppress cargo output when running the sample.
       --pre-build                      If enabled, pre-build the examples before executing them.
       --cached                         If enabled, execute the existing target directly.
+      --scan-dir <DIR>                 Scan the given directory for targets to run.
   -f, --filter                         Enable filter mode. cargo output is filtered and captured.
   -v, --version                        Print version and feature flags in JSON format.
   -t, --tui                            Launch the text-based user interface (TUI).